twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandServiceRemove.md

 > **buildCommandServiceRemove**(): `Command`

-Build the service remove command to the CLI.
+Build the service remove command for the CLI.

 ## Returns